denisreilly/ntp-bcp/CommentsRescorlaDiscuss.md

-an indication that an attacker is forging that system's IP address in requests to the remote time server. *Based on these forged packets, the remote time server might decide to throttle or rate limit packets, or even stop sending packets to the forged system entirely, affecting the availabilityof the NTP service to the forged system.*
+an indication that an attacker is forging that system's IP address in requests to the remote time server. *Based on these forged packets, the remote time server might decide to throttle or rate limit packets, or even stop sending packets to the forged system entirely, adversely impacting the availability of the NTP service to the forged system.*

 DS: Yes, agree.

+DR:Changed wording to:
+If a system starts to receive NTP Reply packets from a remote time server that do not correspond to any requests sent by the system, that can be an indication that an attacker is forging that system's IP address in requests to the remote time server.
+The goal of this attack is to adversely impact the availability of time to the targeted system whose address is being forged.
+Based on these forged packets, the remote time server might decide to throttle or rate limit packets, or even stop sending packets to the targeted system.

 # Comment